-If you cannot restore power after you have checked the fuses and safety switch, check if your neighbor has power.
-If they do not, Synergy will be able to advise you if there are any faults in the area.
-Phone the Synergy fault-line on 13 13 51 (24-hour emergency line).
+If you cannot restore power after you have checked the fuses and safety switch, check if your neighbour has power.
+If they do not, Synergy will be able to advise you if there are any faults in the area on 13 13 51 (24-hour emergency line).
 If you completed all checks and cannot find the cause of the problem, contact your Property Manager.